practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/Scheme dialects on the Java Virtual Machine (JVM)/README.md

 ### Testing call-with-current-continuation (call/cc)

 _r4rstest.scm_ also includes three optional tests, two of them are already included in its original version: _(test-sc4)_ and _(test-delay)_.
-When you run _r4rstest.scm_ in its original version and thus finally stay in the JScheme REPL, the third test can be manually started by entering expression:
+When you run _r4rstest.scm_ in its original version and thus finally stay in the JSchemePlus REPL, the third test can be manually started by entering expression:

 ```
 JS+> (test-cont)